EFS-OpenSource/Thetis/docs/source/configuration.rst

    * - Key/Specifier
      - Dtype
      - Description
-   * - :code:`meta/company/company_name`
-     - string
-     - Name of the company running the evaluation.
-   * - :code:`meta/company/company_street`
-     - string
-     - Address street of the company running the evaluation.
-   * - :code:`meta/company/company_postal`
-     - string
-     - Address postal of the company running the evaluation.
-   * - :code:`meta/company/company_city`
-     - string
-     - Address city of the company running the evaluation.
-   * - :code:`meta/company/company_country`
-     - string
-     - Address country of the company running the evaluation.
    * - :code:`meta/model/name`
      - string
      - Name of the AI model used to generate predictions.